Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Defining clean-room copyright protection

 \subsection{Scrubbing a dataset removes access}

 A clean room is a setting where a user does not have access to a particular copyrighted work.
 To pin this down, we first operationalize the legal concept of access.

-\paragraph{The copyright dependency graph} We need a way to say whether a work $w'$ depends on or derives from another work $w$ a copyright-relevant way.
+\paragraph{The copyright dependency graph} We need a way to say whether a work $w'$ is a derivative of another work $w$ a copyright-relevant way.
 Such dependencies are directed, with later works stemming from earlier works.
 The \emph{copyright dependency graph} encodes this relation.
 It is assumed to capture the legal concept of access in the following sense: \emph{For purposes of copyright law, a dataset $\D$ only gives access to a work $w$ if there is some $w'\in \D$ that stems from $w$}.

 \begin{definition}[Copyright dependency graph] The \emph{copyright dependency graph} is a directed graph $\Graph = (\W, \Edges)$ whose edges reflect dependencies relevant for copyright.
 If $(w,w') \in \Edges$, we say that $w'$ \emph{stems from} $w$.
-We assume that every $w$ stems from itself: $(w,w) \in \Edges$ for all $w$. \end{definition}
+We assume that every $w$ {stems} from itself: $(w,w) \in \Edges$ for all $w$. \end{definition}